aneoconsulting/ArmoniK/.docs/content/3.benchmarking/stats_v2.12.3.md

 ## Python

-* Clean the files of the performance data and store them in readable Json files.
+- Clean the files of the performance data and store them in readable Json files.
-* Compute the median and the mean of each batch of runs
+- Compute the median and the mean of each batch of runs.

 ## Json

 We store the results of the performance tests in Json files which we will be stored in a database.